PakDLiu/APIServerExercies/README.md

 ### PUT /metadata/{id}

 Creates a metadata entry.
 If the `id` in the path does not match with the `id` in the payload, the `id` in the path will be used.
+This can also be used to update matadata, using the same id, the metadata with that id will be overwritten

 Sample request:
 ```